mysoultan/reference-architectures/aks/secure-baseline/02-ca-certificates.md

 # Acquire the CA certificates

+Previously you have setup all the [Prerequisites](./01-prerequisites), follow the steps below to create the Azure Application Gateway TLS certificate.

+---

 1. Generate a CA self-signed TLS cert

    > Contoso Bicycle needs to buy CA certificates, their preference is to use two different TLS certificates.
 The first one is going to be a user-facing EV cert to serve in front of the Azure Application Gateway and another one a standard cert at the Ingress Controller level which will not be user facing.